Welcome to the Bridgerton Browntable!

 MR: It makes me so happy they cast a dark-skinned actress, and it really renews my faith in the way the show will approach the Sharmas.
 I have a younger sister myself, so from a personal standpoint the idea that a relationship between two sisters, who are brown women, will be at the centre of the show, is really exciting on a personal level.
 You don’t get to see family dynamics in Indian families explored in Western media a lot, especially female-centric relationships, so it’s a great sign on that level as well.

-JD: I’m happy they cast a dark-skinned actress to play Edwina, as I was anxious about the implications of her being the “prettier” sister otherwise — if the show uses that storyline, that is.
+JD: I’m happy Bridgerton cast a dark-skinned actress to play Edwina, as I was anxious about the implications of her being the “prettier” sister otherwise — if the show uses that storyline, that is.
 I’m even more excited now to see these two sisters on screen.

 MC: I’m really excited and glad to see the casting news.
-I was worried about the light skin versus dark skin implications it would have had if they had casted a light-skinned actress.
+I was worried about the light skin versus dark skin implications it would have had if they had cast a light-skinned actress.
 I also think the two actresses look like they could legitimately be related, with Chandran having softer features that could be the reason behind her being the diamond of the season!